Jeff Reboulet

-Jeffrey Allen Reboulet (born April 30, 1964) is a former Major League Baseball infielder.
+Jeffrey Allen Reboulet (born April 30, 1964) is an American former Major League Baseball infielder.
 He is an alumnus of Louisiana State University and a graduate of Archbishop Alter High School.

 Drafted by the Minnesota Twins in the 10th round of the 1986 MLB amateur draft, Reboulet made his major league debut with the Twins on May 12, 1992, and appeared in his final game during the 2003 season.